Jonjos95/N8tive-Company-Portal/STRIPE_SETUP.md

 2. Click **Add endpoint**
 3. Endpoint URL: `https://yourdomain.com/api/subscription/webhook`
    - **Important**: Replace `yourdomain.com` with your actual domain
-   - For testing, you can use: `https://54.158.1.37/api/subscription/webhook` (if accessible)
+   - For testing, you can use your EC2 IP address: `https://YOUR_EC2_IP/api/subscription/webhook` (if accessible)
 4. Select events to listen to:
    - `checkout.session.completed`
    - `customer.subscription.created`